Irina Cozma Ph.D. is a career and executive coach who supports professionals to have better career adventures.

 She is an ICF-certified coach.

-Irina was featured in Harvard Business Review, Fast Company, Business Insider, Glassdoor, and Thrive Global.
+Irina was featured in Harvard Business Review, Fast Company, Business Insider, Psychology Today, and Thrive Global.

 In my youth, my father wanted me to become a professional volleyball player and then an accountant, but one day, I informed him that I wanted to do psychology.
 I was in the Romanian volleyball junior national team at that time, and my father had high hopes for me.